Learning and scoring Gaussian latent variable causal models with unknown additive interventions: Introduction

+One reason why randomized controlled experiments are considered to be the gold standard for causal inference is that the randomization breaks the influence potential hidden confounders have on both the treatment as well as the response variable of interest.
+In less controlled settings, the presence of latent variables, which may be difficult to measure or are simply unknown, poses a major challenge as the causal graphical model structure is not closed under marginalization.
+Therefore, the graphical structure corresponding to the marginal distribution of the observed variables consists of potentially many confounding dependencies that are induced due to the marginalization over the latent variables.

-Guaranteed identifiability using these previous techniques {for perturbation data} relies on at least one of the following assumptions: i) the response variable remains unperturbed, ii) the latent variables remain unperturbed, and iii) the latent effects are dense.
-In this paper, we propose a modeling framework and an estimator that does not rely on any of these assumptions and yet identifies the population DAG structure.
-Fig~\ref{fig:toy} demonstrates a toy example of our setup among $4$ observed variables $X_1,X_2,X_3,X_4$ and latent variables $H$, and $\mathcal{A}$ represents external variables (to the graphical structure among observed and latent variables) that provide perturbations.
+In this paper, we propose a modeling framework and estimator that allows for {unspecific} perturbations on some or all of the variables.
+Figure~\ref{fig:toy} demonstrates a toy example of our setup among $4$ observed variables $(X_1,X_2,X_3,X_4)$, latent variables $H$, and the environment variables $\mathcal{E}$ representing exogenous effects (to the graphical structure among observed and latent variables) that provide additive perturbations to the observed and latent variables.